emora-chat/emora_stdm_zoo/README.md

 ## Emory Dialogue Manager - Student SocialBots

-For an undergraduate level computational linguistics course at Emory University, teams of 2 - 3 students were tasked with creating a 10-turn minimum socialbot on any technology-related topic of their choosing within two weeks, using the EmorySTDM python package developed by Emory NLP.
+For an undergraduate level computational linguistics course at Emory University, teams of 2 - 4 students were instructed to create socialbots using the EmorySTDM python package developed by Emory NLP.
+Teams had between 2 and 4 weeks to create their socialbots, throughout various assignments.

 This repository contains these anonymized student submissions, which are independently executable (assuming installation of Python3.6+ and the EmorySTDM package).
 An overview of each student submission is given below.